helidon-io/helidon-examples/examples/webserver/sse/README.md

 # Helidon SE SSE Example

+This example demonstrates how to use Server Sent Events (SSE) with both the WebServer and WebClient APIs.

-This is a very simple example showing how to use the Helidon SSE API to send events from the server to a client.
-It defines a couple of SSE "hello world" endpoints that send either text or JSON messages.
-It also uses the SSE extensions to the Helidon WebClient API to test these endpoints.
+This project implements a couple of SSE endpoints that send either text or JSON messages.
+The unit test uses the WebClient API to test the endpoints.

 ## Build, run and test